fleeforezz/Melville/README.md

 + [CI/CD](#cicd)
 + [Code](#source-code)

 Melville is an online reading website, which allow everyone to read all books from the internet.
-Users can upload their own book and share it for everyone, also they can save favorite book and read it later.
+All operations of this website are controlled by **admin**.
+To be able to upload books **users** will have to make a request to admin to grant permission.
+When permission granted, user will become, **author** then they can upload their books.
+If user haven't register an account yet they will called **guest** and can view book only.

 <img src="./Resources/Website_logo.png" alt="Melville">